Book of the Dead: Development

-In the Third Intermediate Period, the Book of the Dead started to appear in hieratic script, as well as in the traditional hieroglyphics.
+In the Third Intermediate Period of Egypt, the Book of the Dead started to appear in hieratic script, as well as in the traditional hieroglyphics.
 The hieratic scrolls were a cheaper version, lacking illustration apart from a single vignette at the beginning, and were produced on smaller papyri.
 At the same time, many burials used additional funerary texts, for instance the Amduat.

-During the 25th and 26th Dynasties, the Book of the Dead was updated, revised and standardised.
+During the 25th and 26th Dynasties, the Book of the Dead was updated, revised and standardized.
 Spells were ordered and numbered consistently for the first time.
-This standardised version is known today as the 'Saite recension', after the Saite (26th) Dynasty.
+This standardized version is known today as the 'Saite recension', after the Saite (26th) Dynasty.
 In the Late period and Ptolemaic period, the Book of the Dead continued to be based on the Saite recension, though increasingly abbreviated towards the end of the Ptolemaic period.
 New funerary texts appeared, including the Book of Breathing and Book of Traversing Eternity.
-The last use of the Book of the Dead was in the 1st century BCE, though some artistic motifs drawn from it were still in use in Roman times.
+The last use of the Book of the Dead was in the 1st century BC, though some artistic motifs drawn from it were still in use in Roman times.

 Spells

 The Book of the Dead is made up of a number of individual texts and their accompanying illustrations.
-Most sub-texts begin with the word ro, which can mean "mouth", "speech", "spell", "utterance", "incantation", or "chapter of a book".
+Most sub-texts begin with the word r(ꜣ), which can mean "mouth", "speech", "spell", "utterance", "incantation", or "chapter of a book".
 This ambiguity reflects the similarity in Egyptian thought between ritual speech and magical power.
 In the context of the Book of the Dead, it is typically translated as either chapter or spell.
 In this article, the word spell is used.

 At present, some 192 spells are known, though no single manuscript contains them all.
 They served a range of purposes.
 Some are intended to give the deceased mystical knowledge in the afterlife, or perhaps to identify them with the gods: for instance, Spell 17 is an obscure and lengthy description of the god Atum.
 Others are incantations to ensure the different elements of the dead person's being were preserved and reunited, and to give the deceased control over the world around him.
 Still others protect the deceased from various hostile forces or guide him through the underworld past various obstacles.
 Famously, two spells also deal with the judgment of the deceased in the Weighing of the Heart ritual.

 Such spells as 26–30, and sometimes spells 6 and 126, relate to the heart and were inscribed on scarabs.